christophsax/seasonal/README.md

 ### Graphs

-All plots from Win X-13, a graphical Windows version of X-13ARIMA-SEATS, are reproducible in R. The main plot function draws the seasonally adjusted and unadjusted series, as well as the outliers.
+There are several graphical tools to analyze a `seas` model.
+The main plot function draws the seasonally adjusted and unadjusted series, as well as the outliers.
 Optionally, it also draws the trend of the seasonal decomposition:

     m <- seas(AirPassengers, regression.aictest = c("td", "easter"))
     plot(m)